Page Reviewed / Updated - Mar. 2016

 There are Area Agencies on Aging that have case managers and benefits counselors who can help with the application process for no charge.
 There are also private Medicaid Planners who have a much stronger incentive to ensure a senior’s acceptance into the program.
 Private Medicaid planning fees are typically several thousand dollars.
 It is worth noting that private Medicaid planners can very quickly pay for themselves if they are able to help a family retain some of their assets or get the candidate into the Medicaid program sooner as even one month of out-of-pocket long term care costs can greatly exceed any Medicaid planning fees.

 Medicaid applicants should be aware of Medicaid Assistance Estate Recovery (MAER), more commonly referred to as the Medicaid Death Tax.
 Should a Medicaid beneficiary have assets that were unavailable, for a variety of reasons, when the individual was receiving Medicaid benefits, the state may claim those assets after the individual passes away.
-Sometimes by working with a planning professional, this action can be avoided.
+In most cases, the asset which is claimed, is the home in which the Medicaid enrollee was residing.
+In some cases, by working with a planning professional, this action can be avoided.
 Learn more about Medicaid planning.